QuillFlash/ezmonad/README.md

 ### What this is NOT

 * A straight upgrade path
-* A reimplementation of xmonad
+* A reimplementation of XMonad
 * A full implementation containing DRM and other backends

 ### What this is